northeastern-datalab/fuzzy_fd/README.md

 - **README.md** file explains the repository.
 - **requirements.txt** file contains necessary packages to run the project.
 - **plots** folder contains the plots reported in the paper.
-- **stats** folder contains experimental statistics reported in the paper.
+- **stats** folder contains experimental statistics reported in the paper, including for baselines.

 ## Setup